Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 default
 :   The **main** branch.
 This is the brancht that the general public
     will receive.
-It compiles under 1.7 and 1.6-ext `port_2.0.x`
+It compiles under OpenFOAM 2.0 and higher debianPackaging
-:   The branch that compiles under OpenFOAM 2.0.
-This will eventually
-    become the `default`-branch
-debianPackaging
 :   Branch for generating new Debian-packages of `swak4Foam`.
 If
-    somebody wants to "inherit" this: contact the maintainer finiteArea
+    somebody wants to "inherit" this: contact the maintainer develop
-:   In this branch the things for the `finiteArea`-discretization (only
-    present in `1.6-ext`) is developed.
-Usually gets merged back into the `default`-branch once a feature is completed
+:   Actual development branch

 ### Distributed bug-tracking